smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Text Images and Buttons/index.md

 let retrievedSoftButtonObject = sdlManager.screenManager.softButtonObjectNamed("<#Soft Button Object Name#>") retrievedSoftButtonObject?.transitionToNextState()
 ```
+!@

+@![android, javaSE, javaEE]
+`// TODO: Android / Java content`
+!@

 ### Deleting Soft Buttons
-To delete soft buttons, simply pass the `SDLScreenManager` an empty array of soft buttons.
+To delete soft buttons, simply pass the `ScreenManager` an empty array of soft buttons.

 ## Template Images
-As of SDL iOS library v6.1, when connected to a remote system running SDL Core 5.0+, you may be able to use template images.
+When connected to a remote system running SDL Core 5.0+, you may be able to use template images.

+@![iOS]
 A template image works [very much like it does on iOS](https://developer.apple.com/documentation/uikit/uiimage/1624153-imagewithrenderingmode) and in fact, it uses the same API as iOS.
 Any `SDLArtwork` created with a `UIImage` that has a `renderingMode` of `alwaysTemplate` will be templated via SDL as well.
 These images must be PNGs with a transparent background and only one color for the icon.
 Therefore, this kind of image is only good for images like icons, not for images like album artwork, or anything requiring a specific color.
+!@

+@![android, javaSE, javaEE]
+`// TODO: Android / Java content`
+!@

 Soft buttons, menu icons, and primary / secondary graphics can be templated.
 It's a good idea to template images so that any head unit, no matter their background color, can display your images with a color scheme that fits.
 For example, if a head unit is in "Night" mode with a dark theme (see [Template Coloring in the Integration Basics section](Getting Started/Integration Basics) for more details on how to customize theme colors), then your images will be displayed as white.
 In the "Day" theme, the image will automatically change to black.

+@![iOS]
 ##### Objective-C
 ```objc
 UIImage *image = [[UIImage imageNamed:<#String#>] imageWithRenderingMode:UIImageRenderingModeAlwaysTemplate];